Andy Gladding on New Zealand Sommelier of the Year Competition 2014

 The New Zealand Sommelier of the Year Competition is part of the W&F Wine and Food Celebration held at the New Zealand School of Food & Wine.

-The event and three wine industry competitions including; the Junior Sommelier of the Year and Young New Zealand Wine Professional of the Year are the brain child of Celia Hay.
+The event and three wine industry competitions including; the Junior Sommelier of the Year and Young New Zealand Wine Professional of the Year are the brain children of Celia Hay.

 The day long competition included a blind tasting of seven wines, a theory test, a wine list that was in dire need of fixing and finally a presentation to the judges where the contestants were required to open and pour Champagne, properly decant a vintage red wine and answer questions in a restaurant scenario.